-There were no submissions or observations received on foot of public notice procedures.
+There were no submissions or observations received from the public consultation process.

 CRITERIA IN MAKING LICENSING DECISIONS

 The Minister, in considering an application for a Foreshore Licence, may, if satisfied that it is in the public interest to do so, grant such a licence.